 Jupiter's main feature is its Great Red Spot, which is a storm that has been going on for centuries and was first observed by an astronomer called Robert Hooke in 1664!
 The planet also has an extremely strong magnetic field, extending all the way to the most distant moons of Jupiter.
 The Sun contains 98% of the matter in the Solar System.
 About 70% of the rest of the matter is contained in Jupiter!
 Jupiter is sometimes seen as the Solar System's vacuum cleaner, as its huge size, strong gravitational pull and magnetic field suck up comets, asteroids and meteors hurtling through space which could possibly hit Earth.
 An example of this was when the comet Shoemaker-Levy collided with Jupiter in 1994.

 Some scientists believe that if Jupiter was much bigger, it would be a star.
 It is made up of the same elements as the Solar System's star, the Sun, hydrogen and helium, plus traces of other elements.
-Jupiter also has the most moons of any planet in the Solar System to orbit it.
-Some of the moons bigger than Pluto and Mercury.
+Jupiter has a whopping 79 moons known to orbit it.
+Some of the moons are larger than Pluto and Mercury.
 The four largest moons, Io, Europa, Ganymede and Callisto, are like four individual worlds, all very different to each other.
 Io is volcanic, the most volcanic body in the Solar System whereas Europa may have oceans of water under a thick layer of ice!
 In 1979, two space probes, Voyagers 1 and 2 (USA) reached Jupiter and provided us with detailed pictures of the planet and its moons.
 These probes also visited the three other Gas Giants (Saturn, Uranus and Neptune) before continuing on to float away through distant space.
 And, just in case there happened to be any alien spaceships flying past Voyager 1 or 2, both had discs on them containing pictures, maps and charts of Earth and the Solar System and also recordings of sounds and music from Earth.
 Let's hope the aliens have something to play them on!